Procedures at IU Bloomington

 - The presiding officer of the review board, in consultation with other members, shall maintain necessary order and shall make all rulings necessary for the fair, orderly, and expeditious conduct of the appeal hearing.
 Decisions by the review board shall be by majority vote only.

 - The review board is required to listen to the audio recording of the hearing commission, consider any written statements submitted by the student and the Dean of Students, and hear any oral arguments by the parties or their representatives.
-The student requesting the appeal shall have the burden of proving that the decision of the hearing commission was not based on clear and convincing evidence, or was substantially deficient in providing the student due process.
+The student requesting the appeal shall have the burden of proving that the decision of the hearing commission was not based on a preponderance of evidence, or was substantially deficient in providing the student due process.

 - The review board must render a decision within 10 calendar days of the hearing and may take any of the following actions: